41 Combat Engineer Regiment: Relationship with Town of Vegreville

 The unit started this relationship in large part due to their yearly participation of 25 Engineer Squadron in the Remembrance Day parade.
 Eventually the unit received permission and blessings from the town to hold annual exercises within the town and the surrounding areas.

-In 2007 the Regiment built a new bridge in the park containing the town's famous Pysanka (Ukrainian Easter Egg).
+In 2007 the regiment built a new bridge in the park containing the town's famous pysanka (Ukrainian Easter egg).
 This was completed the same week-end the unit received the Freedom of the Town.
-On 7 May 2008, during a change of command parade, the bridge was formally named the LCol Dan O'Keefe Bridge for the outgoing Commanding Officer.
-The Town Council had voted to do so in large part due to LCol O'Keefe's tremendous efforts at building a relationship with the Town.
+On 7 May 2008, during a change of command parade, the bridge was formally named the LCol Dan O'Keefe Bridge for the outgoing commanding officer.
+The town council had voted to do so in large part due to O'Keefe's efforts at building a relationship with the town.

 Mascot

 Due in large part to their natural construction abilities and their presence in the Canadian wilderness, the beaver has long been the symbol of military engineers in Canada.
 The first cap-badge of the Canadian Engineers, that is the Militia component of the Engineers of the Canadian Army, had the beaver at its center.

 The official mascot of 25 Engineer Squadron (formerly of 8 Field Engineer Regiment) is Sapper Bentley F. Beaver, a stuffed toy beaver who is dressed with a beret, dress uniform and identity discs.

 Some members of the unit claim that Bentley is the most decorated beaver in the world.
 This is because he has accompanied members of the unit for short periods of time while on tour, and therefore he would be eligible for the medals for his presence on the deployment.

 This is a partial list of medals and decorations Sapper Beaver would be entitled to: